univ-of-utah-marriott-library-apple/display_manager/README.md

 $ displayManager.py brightness set .4
 ```

 For more complex usage, initialize a `CommandList`, which runs several commands simultaneously in a non-interfering pattern.
-To do so, pass it `Commands` through the `.addCommands(commands)` method.
+To do so, pass it `Commands` through the `.addCommand(command)` method.
 An example:

 ```
 commandA = Command("underscan", "set", underscan=.4)